rdvid/Jokenpo/README.md

 # Jokenpo
-a simple game of rock scissor paper made with Javascript
+a game of rock scissor paper made with Javascript